romanhaa/Cerebro/test_data/README.md

 singularity exec --bind ./:/data cerebro-example.simg Rscript /data/Seurat_v3/Cerebro_example.R
 ```

-This will reproduce the `.crb` file used as an example.
+This will reproduce the `.crb` files used as an example.